David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Political renovation must be conducted step-by-step and cautiously to maintain political stability—a prerequisite for development.
 * State power is unified, with division, coordination, and control among branches (not separation of powers), which suits Vietnam's practical conditions.
 * Building a Socialist Rule of Law State is a significant theoretical and practical development in reforming the political system.

+**Allegation:** Claims that renovation in Vietnam is "half-hearted" because it only reforms the economy, not politics; economic development is slow due to political institutions holding it back.
+* Political and economic renovation are conducted synchronously, with economic renovation as the center and political renovation taken step-by-step firmly.
+* Huge economic achievements after 40 years of renovation (high growth, deep integration) refute the argument of "holding back" or "inefficiency."
+* Political stability is a prerequisite for economic growth; "pluralist" models in some countries cause instability and do not guarantee development.

 **15. On Democracy and Human Rights:**